diebraga/Bankaccount_Api/README.md

 ## Requisits Chalange

-✔ should be able to create a new transaction
+✔ should be able to create a new transaction <br />
-✔ should be able to list the transactions
+✔ should be able to list the transactions <br />
-✔ should not be able to create outcome transaction without a valid balance
+✔ should not be able to create outcome transaction without a valid balance <br />

 ### Extra funcionalities.

-Cannot create a income or outcome > 10000
+Cannot create a income or outcome > 10000 <br />
-Cannot create a value !== 'outcome' or 'income'
+Cannot create a value !== 'outcome' or 'income' <br />

 ## How it works